 (When you apply for Home Loan you will be asked to prepare a Budget to demonstrate you can afford the loan repayments.
-Banks will then go through your Bank and Credit Card Statements for the last 3 to 6 months, in granular detail, to confirm your spending habits are in line with the Budget!)
+Banks will go through your Bank and Credit Card Statements for the last 3 to 6 months, to confirm your spending habits are in line with the Budget!)

 As stated earlier, saving for a home deposit will likely mean making some sacrifices.